bseltz-cohesity/scripts/sql/restoreSQLDBs/README.md

 ### Point in Time Selections

 * -logTime: Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
-* -latest: Replay the logs to the latest point in time available
+* -latest: Replay the logs to the latest log backup date
+* -noStop: Replay the logs to the last transaction available

 ### Target Parameters